Letter of Intent

-An LOI is almost never legally binding on either party, and as such either party may pull out of the deal without legal consequences.
-As such, the buyer always takes a risk when they propose an LOI rather than a proposed purchase agreement (which is legally binding).
-Typically, the LOI covers the essential points of the deal (such as the price, terms, closing date, non-compete clause, and any other critical terms).
-Although not legally binding, the signing of the LOI is critically important to many deals and to a successful closing.
+An LOI is almost never legally binding on either party, and either party may almost always pull out of a LOI without legal consequences.
+As such, both parties to an LOI take the risk that the other party may simply change their mind after accepting an LOI.
+This differs from a purchase agreement which is legally binding.
+Typically, the LOI covers the essential points of the deal (such as the price, terms, closing date, non-compete clause, and any other critical terms of the deal).
+Although not legally binding, the signing of the LOI is still important to many deals and to a successful closing.

 Selling A Salon As An Example